 Energy Efficiency Across Sectors

-EERE works to improve energy efficiency across buildings, industrial, and government sectors through four technology offices, as well as through programs, partnerships, and initiatives.
+EERE works to improve energy efficiency across buildings, industrial, and government sectors through three technology offices, as well as through programs, partnerships, and initiatives.

 Building Energy Efficiency

 The Building Technologies Office works to enable high-performing, energy-efficient and demand-flexible residential and commercial buildings, in support of an equitable transition to a decarbonized energy system by 2050, starting with a decarbonized power sector by 2035.